theronhitchman/euclidean-geometry/class/index.md

 > **Conjecture D:** (Rehnstrom) If ABCD is a kite but not a rhombus, then ABCD is
 > not a parallelogram.

+#### January 28

+> **Conjecture E:** Given a segment AB, Mr Baker's construction produces
+> exactly one rhombus, up to congruence.

+> **Question F:** Is it possible to use Brandenburg's construction and specify
+> an arbitrary angle of the rhombus?
+(Is any angle possible?)

+> **Question G:** Do any pairs of choices of point C in Brandenburg's
+> construction lead to congruent rhombi?

+> **Conjecture H:** Let ABC be an isosceles triangle.
+Let X be the foot of the
+> perpendicular line from A to BC.
+Then X is the midpoint of BC.